 The Library will assume responsibility for public records and adhere to the records retention schedule set by the Washington State Archives.

 Adapted from the Newton Free (MA), Berkeley Public (CA), Niagara Falls Public (NY) Libraries, Whitman Public Library (MA), Jaffe Associates (DC), and King County (WA) Social Media policies.
-Original content by the Public Law Library of King County (WA)
+Original content by the King County Law Library (WA)